CrispyPin/gdvk/README.md

 # gdvk - Godot Virtual Keyboard
-Send virtual keyboard presses in godot on linux/windows
+Send virtual keyboard presses in Godot on Linux(X11)/Windows

+On Windows a lot of special characters/keys are missing but on Linux most of what you need should be there.
+The Windows virtual keycodes are [here](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).

 Please inform me about how my code is shit; I'm new to C++.

+# Usage
+Keys use the [same naming as Godot](https://docs.godotengine.org/en/stable/classes/class_%40globalscope.html) minus the KEY_ prefix.
+Note that GDVK does not support all keys that Godot supports but some that Godot does not, read the source code if you need to (the key map is at the end of gdvk.cpp).

 # Compiling
 ```
 cd godot-cpp
-scons platform=<PLATFORM> generate_bindings=yes -j12
+scons platform=<PLATFORM> generate_bindings=yes target=release -j12
 cd ..
-scons platform=<PLATFORM>
+scons platform=<PLATFORM> target=release
 ```
 Change `<PLATFORM>` to `linux`/`windows` and the 12 in `-j12` to the number of threads on your system.
-Add `target=release` to both commands if you're not just testing, this makes the binary a lot smaller and faster.
+Remove `target=release` from both commands if you need debugging, but this makes the binaries way bigger and slower.

-# Usage
-It's not done yet but sure

-All the special keys (like modifiers) use the [same naming as Godot](https://docs.godotengine.org/en/stable/classes/class_%40globalscope.html) minus the KEY_ prefix.
-Note that GDVK does not support all keys that Godot supports, only the useful ones (Make a PR if you want to add more, I'm just lazy).